-SDG&E has requested authorization from the Commission to utilize convergence bids when the CAISO launches this product in February 2011.
-A decision is expected after October 2010.
+SDG&E has received authorization from the Commission to utilize convergence bids when the CAISO launches this product in February 2011.
 As described in the request for authorization, SDG&E's primary use of convergence bids would be to hedge certain operational risks in the day-to-day management of its portfolio.
 Whether or not approval is granted, it is not possible to forecast the gains or losses associated with potential convergence bidding activity because of the unpredictable relationship between day-ahead and real-time prices.
 Therefore SDG&E did not forecast an ERRA revenue/charge for convergence bids.